Newsom proposes $400 gas rebate payments to California vehicle owners

 Gov. Gavin Newsom has proposed giving $400 payments to the owner of a vehicle registered in California as a way to address skyrocketing gas prices.

-The $9 billion proposal would send payments of $400 to the owner of each registered vehicle, up to two vehicles per person.
-Newsom is also proposing grants that would make public transit free for three months.
+The $11 billion relief package would send payments of $400 to the owner of each registered vehicle, up to two vehicles per person.
+Newsom is also proposing $750 million in grants that would make public transit free for three months, up to $600 million to pause a part of the sales tax rate on diesel for one year, and $523 million to pause the inflationary adjustment to gas and diesel excise tax rates.

 "That direct relief will address the issue that we all are struggling to address, and that's the issue of gas prices, not only here in our state but of course all across this country," Newsom said in a tweeted video.
 "This direct relief is on top of the $10-plus billion that we have distributed over the last year with the Golden State Stimulus."